nordseele/nordhat/install/norns/Install_instructions.md

 # Installing Norns on NordHat
-***Nord Hat Rev2 only.
-If you wish to follow the instructions on another device you should modify the overlay files and config.txt accordingly***
+***If you wish to follow the instructions on another device than nordhat you should modify the overlay files and config.txt accordingly***

 ## Preparing the Raspberry PI